selecteth/HaishinKit.swift/RTMPHaishinKit/Sources/Docs.docc/E-RTMP.md

 # Enhanced RTMP
-The support status of Enhanced RTMP in HaishinKit.
+The support status of Enhanced RTMP in RTMPHaishinKit.

 ## Overview
 An extended RTMP standard called Enhanced RTMP is being developed by the Veovera Software Organization.